nakais/dmoney-api-jmx/README.md

 # dmoney-api-jmx
+This project contains a JMeter test plan for Performance testing the Random Data API.
+The test plan includes HTTP Request samplers and assertions to validate the responses, and a set of performance metrics to measure the response times of the system.

 ## JMX File
 The JMX file for this project is named `Random-user-data-api.jmx`.
-It includes so many HTTP Request sampler and assertions to validate the response of the request.
 To run the test plan, you will need to have [JMeter](https://jmeter.apache.org) installed on your computer.

 ## How to Run the Test:
 1. Open the JMX file in JMeter.